PE and Sport Premium Funding

 - Teachers had CPD in cricket, athletics and gymnastics.

-- The number of extra-curricular sports clubs increased while school was open, allowing more children to take part in a wider range of sports.
+- The number of extra-curricular sports clubs increased, allowing more children to take part in a wider range of sports.

 - PE and lunchtime equipment was updated and renewed.